The employability oriented to the GIS. Fiction versus reality

 (4) The 'Techies' that act as a sort of interface between the GIS industry and technology.
 Referring here to GIS developers and their related colleagues. "

 After this excellent (to our understanding) explanation, our overview is clarified, is not it?
 Let us return to our analysis.

 Third point.
 The factors that are also of interest to the analysis

 En First, How, through a simple announcement, it is possible to determine if GIS is or is not the primary occupation sector of the applicant company?

-This does not seem to be very simple to determine a priori, explains Heazlewood, and then details:
+This does not seem to be very simple to determine beforehand, Heazlewood explains, and then details:

 - There are organizations that although they are publicly presented through a commercial image focused on a specific area, they actually provide services to more than one industry.
 Such is the case of civil engineering companies that can provide services to industries belonging to the fields of communication, services and construction.

 - There are organizations that can fit into different categories, such as the Ministry of Transport, which can be categorized under the Central Government heading, but which could also be very well classified within the transport industry.